 To help these desperate communities, at the request of the Honduran government, the Sisters of Mary set up their first programme in Honduras in 2011.
 With the gift of land in Tegucigalpa, the first programme was a school for girls established in 2012.
 The school for boys followed in 2017 and is located in Amarateca.

-The girlstown and boystown schools provide full-time live in care and accommodation for the most deprived youngsters in Honduras aged 11-18.
+The Girlstown and Boystown schools provide full-time live in care and accommodation for the most deprived youngsters in Honduras aged 11-18.
 These youngsters come to the attention of the Sisters in their outreach and community work.
 Where we are able to fund school places the new children are welcomed each January.

-Demand for places far exceeds supply but in 2021 we were able to care for 1356 children.
+Demand for places far exceeds supply but in 2024 we were able to care for 1484 children.

 The children enjoy regular meals and all the comforts of a proper childhood.
 They make friends, play and have a full academic and vocational education programme accredited by the Honduran education ministry.
 They learn all the skills they need to change their lives and find good jobs when they leave school so they can support themselves and help their families out of poverty.